 Self-driving cars – soon driving themselves to a street near you

 Welcome to the future – self-driving cars are here but the roadblocks are too.
 The debut of self driving vehicles is filled with controversy; why do we need self driving cars?
 Big start up investors have big plans.
-But some people are not sure if self-driving vehicles are even technically feasible at all.
-In addition other people will never support the idea of cars without drivers because driving is a lot of fun.
+Some are not even sure if self-driving cars are technically feasible at all.
+In addition, people may never support cars without drivers because driving is a the fun of having cars.